Above: Glenns Lake in Glacier National Park. Photo by Tyler Yates.

 - Fire restrictions may prohibit campfires or certain camp stoves

-- Bear spray is highly recommended
+- Bear spray is recommended, bear precautions are required

 - Glacier National Park (55 miles)

 - Cross four sub-ranges of the Rocky Mountains

 - Hike two National Scenic Trails at the same time

 - The Ten Lakes Scenic Area, Kootenai NF